By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Act out, behavioral solutions.

-Acting out and behavioral solutions are a typical male way of reacting.
-In athletic competition young men and women are encouraged to be aggressive.
-Outside of athletic competition these behaviors are unacceptable.
+Acting out and behavioral solutions are a typically male way of reacting.
+In athletic competition, young men and women are encouraged to be aggressive.
+Outside of athletic competition, these behaviors are unacceptable.

 Stay inside your head, isolate.